anukchat/mlguide/content/ai/classicml/concepts/01_Introduction.md

 #### Define the problem

-It's important to define the problem you want to solve with machine learning in as much detail as possible, collect as much understaning as you can, talk with domain experts , customers, stakeholders and define the success criteria in terms of **customer metrics** that are important to them (It can be time savings, cost savings, revenue increase, customer satisfaction, etc).
+Define the problem you want to solve with machine learning in detail.
+Consult domain experts, customers, and stakeholders to understand the problem and define success criteria in terms of important **customer metrics** (e.g., time savings, cost savings, revenue increase, customer satisfaction).

-Based on the understanding of the problem, you define what type of machine learning problem you are dealing with.
-Is it a classification problem, regression problem, clustering problem or anomaly detection problem.
+Determine the type of machine learning problem you're dealing with: classification, regression, clustering, or anomaly detection.

 1. **Classification**: Predict a discrete label or category from  fixed a set of categories.
 Example: Email spam filter, predicting whether an email is spam or not.
 2. **Regression**: Predict a continuous numerical value.
 Example: Predicting the price of a house based on its features.